justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-discount-rule-type/README.md

 }
 ```

 > Implement any conditions here that must be true for a discount rule to be applied.
 In our example, we check that the order contains at least a minimum number of items.
-We use a minimum value defined by a custom UI input (stored as a settings property).
+We use a minimum value defined by a custom UI input (stored as a String within the [CommerceDiscountRule](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-discount-service/src/main/java/com/liferay/commerce/discount/model/impl/CommerceDiscountRuleImpl.java)).
 >
 > The `CommerceOrder` object represents a variety of information about the order being evaluated.
 See [CommerceOrder.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrder.java) and [CommerceOrderModel.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrderModel.java) to find more information you can get from a `CommerceOrder`.